iamrooheet/iamrooheet/README.md

 - 👋 Hi, I’m @iamrooheet
-- 👀 I’m interested in
+- 👀 I'm passionate about networking and coding.
 - 🌱 I’m currently learning python and java
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Networking
 - 📫 How to reach me  mandalroheet66@gmail.com

 <!---